A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Computational Details

-where $\alpha$ is the parameter and $E_{CE}^{CBS}$ is the correlation energy at the CBS limit.
+where $\alpha$ is a fitting parameter and $E_{CE}^{CBS}$ is the correlation energy at the CBS limit.
 Here, CE stands for correlation energy.
-We have extrapolated our aug-cc-pVXZ (X=D,T) electron affinity results to the CBS limit using Eq.~\eqref{eqn:CBS}.
-The el
+The electron affinity results of aug-cc-pVXZ (X=D,T) were extrapolated to the CBS limit using Eq.~\eqref{eqn:CBS}.